Lyrrad/multidrive/README.md

 Requires the httplib2, python-dateutil, google-api-python-client, requests, and requests-toolbelt libraries.

+requests-toolbelt version 4.0.0 or later is required for OneDrive uploads.
+This was released on 2015-04-03.

 google-api-python-client now supports Python 3, though it requires an updated httplib2 module not available in pip.
 This can be installed from source.

 This can be installed by running: wget https://github.com/jcgregorio/httplib2/archive/master.zip